 Forgiveness is inextricably intertwined with self-development and spiritual growth.
 Forgiveness also plays a pivotal role in the formation and maintenance of healthy relationships.
 There is a significant correlation between forgiveness and health, especially in relation to stress.
 Forgiveness is proven to reduce stress levels and increase levels of happiness.

 Through forgiveness, one overcomes criticism, anger, hatred, blame, frustration, resentment, hostility, rumination, revenge, and other negative feelings, thoughts and behaviors in a healthy manner. in a healthy manner.
 Forgiving others creates stronger relationships and encourages bonds to be made as we grow and understand one another.
 When we practice forgiveness, we are able to show others love by choosing to be understanding of their faults and messy pasts and open to flowing with them in new ways.
 Forgiveness not only reveals love for others but reflects a maturity in sustaining connections with people as they evolve.

 The ability to accept others as they are allows us to fully love them.
 Despite their personality traits not being how we’d like or wish, we cannot love people and expect them to change just for us.
 Loving others with the expectation that things should go our way is not a reflection of love, but a sign of control or the need to fix others, also manifesting as codependency.

-Practicing non-judgement of others teaches us to embrace the present moment, while giving ourselves and others the freedom to be themselves.
+Practicing non-judgement of others gives ourselves and others the freedom to be themselves.
 In accepting others, we become more truthful in accepting the reality of the moment, of their potential and of our connection to all of the above as an act of love.